 As more customer service teams turn to automation, more use cases will emerge.
 Keep your eyes open.

 Trend #3: Customers Demand a Balance Between Speed and Quality

 Traditional metrics like First Contact Resolution and Average Speed of Answer are still critical to a successful contact center.
 Convenience and promptness are only on the rise in the modern service culture.

 Customers are fed up with having to reach out more than once because of the same issue.
 Almost as fed up as they are with having to sit on hold forever (and ever and ever.)
-Data out of the U.K. found that only one in five customers get through to a business the first time they call.
-How can customers fix an issue if they can’t even get through to tell you about it?
+Data out of the U.K. found that only one in five customers gets through to a business the first time they call.
+How can customers fix an issue if they can’t even reach you to tell you about it?

 Your agents are on the front lines of human interaction.
 Automation can’t replace the human connection many customers want when they call, email, or chat with your contact center.
 Continue to value the power of communication, humility, and empathy when you interact with customers.
-Use technology as a tool, but don’t neglect building a strong, empowered workforce in your contact center.
+Use technology as a tool to optimize your time, but don’t neglect building a strong, empowered workforce in your contact center.

 We originally published this article on November 3, 2016 and updated it for tone and accuracy on May 27, 2021.